cyberphone/doc/payments/dual-mode-open-banking-api.md

 Although "consent" requests must still be verified for technical correctness, they **MUST** be granted by default since *account data is never to be shared with external entities* (a locally installed and trusted "Wallet" service is effectively like an extension to the on-line bank).

+Note: skipping consent requests is not an option since that would break the Open Banking API.
 ### 5. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual payment card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would